Giannis scores 21, Matthews' 3 sends Bucks past 76ers 90-88 - WHIZ News

+Antetokounmpo smiled as the spot ended and said of Liu, “That’s my guy.”

+The Greek Freak can credit his Milwaukee co-stars for some plays worthy of the highlight reel, as well.

-PHILADELPHIA (AP) — Wesley Matthews hit the go-ahead 3-pointer with 23.8 seconds left, and Giannis Antetokounmpo had 21 points and 13 rebounds to lead the Milwaukee Bucks to a 90-88 victory over the Philadelphia 76ers on Thursday night.
+Wesley Matthews hit the go-ahead 3-pointer with 23.8 seconds left, and Antetokounmpo had 21 points and 13 rebounds to lead the Bucks to a 90-88 victory over the Philadelphia 76ers on Thursday night.

+“If the ball gets in Wes’ hands, you’re pretty freaking confident the ball is going in,” Brook Lopez said.

 Embiid, who had offseason surgery to repair a torn ligament in his right thumb, had another four turnovers.
 He had six against the Celtics.